Red Shirt (Oglala): Vision at Westminster Abbey

 "The white man’s lodges for the Great Spirit, whose pinnacles reach the sky, and which have stood for more seasons than the red man reckon, all struck me with terrible wonder.
 And the Great Spirit speaks to me sometimes since I have been here.
 When I was in the Great Spirit Lodge (Westminster Abbey) where the kings are buried, I laid my face upon my hands.
 The words of the preacher I did not know, but they sounded like the softy winds through a leafy forest and my eyelids were heavy.
 Then I heard soft music and sweet voices, and a great cloud came down towards me, and when it nearly touched me, it opened and I saw in a blaze of light the girls with wings and they beckoned me.
 And I was so certain that what I saw was that, I called out to my young men who were with me ‘Come and see what this is,’ and the young men replied, “You have been dreaming.’
 But what I saw was true, for when I looked around the great lodge afterwards, I saw on the walls the same girls with wings as I saw in my dreams.
 Our people will wonder at these things, when we return to the Native Reservation and tell them what we have seen.”

 English hospitality

 Annie Red Shirt, daughter of Chief Red Shirt, Trans-Mississippi and International Exposition, Omaha, Nebraska, 1898.

-The London Courier reported Red Shirt and companions were treated to an evening of English hospitality.
-“Willesden was as it were taken by storm on Sunday last, being invaded by the Indian contingent of Buffalo Bill's Wild West Show.
+The London Courier reported Red Shirt and companions had an evening of English hospitality.
+“Willesden was taken on Sunday last, being invaded by the Indian contingent of Buffalo Bill's Wild West Show.
 The fact was that Mr. T.B.
-Jones, of the White Hart Hotel had, as another instance of his great geniality, invited Red Shirt, Blue Horse, Little Bull, Little Chief and Flies Above and about twenty others to an outing to his well-known hostelry, whereabout they might enjoy his bounteous hospitality.
-In carriage and brake, provided by my host, these celebrated chiefs, along with their swarthy companions, with faces painted gaily, bedizened and bedangled with feathers and ornaments, and clad in their picturesque garments, accompanied by their chief interpreter, Broncho Bill and other officials, reached the White Heart about half-past 12 o’clock.”
+Jones, of the White Hart Hotel had invited Red Shirt, Blue Horse, Little Bull, Little Chief and Flies Above and about twenty others to an outing to his hostelry, where they might enjoy his hospitality.
+In carriage and brake, provided by my host, these celebrated chiefs, along with their companions, painted faces, feathers and ornaments, and clad in their garments, accompanied by their chief interpreter, Broncho Bill and other officials, reached the White Heart about half-past 12 o’clock.”